parallelgithub/Time-SVD-Plus-Plus/README.md

 3692 ratings from 943 users on 1682 movies at 802 different dates

-Number of test cases : 46
+Number of test users : 46

 |Model|_f_=10|_f_=20|_f_=50|_f_=100|_f_=200|
 |:---|:---:|:---:|:---:|:---:|:---:|